pranitmane/newsletter-signup/README.md

-this is simple newsletter signup page.
-using mailchimp api to post the data to mailchimp server. the project is deployed on azure.
+This is simple newsletter signup page made with Expressjs on the backend, it uses mailchimp api for registering the user to mailing list. the project is deployed on azure.
 <a href="https://my-newsletter.azurewebsites.net/">Click here </a> to see the project.